kdyke/65xx/notes.md

 ##### Experiments tried

 I tried doing the timing with an "offical" FSM and it wound up taking up more LUTs and was only marginally faster.
 Going to a one-hot design might be ok if I could also redo the microcode outputs to have a single bit for all of the special cases rather than having to decode things.
 This would require freeing up some microcode bits, though.

+##### Re-architecture ideas

+It'd be nice to implement a dedicated addressing unit.
+The unified ALU for addressing math causes numerous timing issues:

+* Timing control winds up with dependencies on the decimal carry path because the ALU only has one carry out path.

+* The processor Z bit state has (false) combinatorial paths that run all the way back through the program counter logic.
+For example, P[Z] -> SB -> ADH -> PCHS -> PCLS(carry) -> ADL -> ALU -> microcode carry.
+The only real path that matters here should be P[Z] -> SB -> ALU -> microcode carry.